micmejia/bible-dump/NKJV/Numbers/Num 2.md

 And his army was numbered at fifty-nine thousand three hundred.

 ###### 14
-"Then _comes_ the tribe of Gad, and the leader of the children of Gad _shall be_ Eliasaph the son of [^c]Reuel."
+"Then _comes_ the tribe of Gad, and the leader of the children of Gad _shall be_ Eliasaph the son of Reuel."

 ###### 15
 And his army was numbered at forty-five thousand six hundred and fifty.

 ###### 16
-"All who were numbered according to their armies of the forces with Reuben, one hundred and fifty-one thousand four hundred and fifty--they shall [^d]be the second to break camp.
+"All who were numbered according to their armies of the forces with Reuben, one hundred and fifty-one thousand four hundred and fifty--they shall be the second to break camp.

 ###### 17
-"And the tabernacle of meeting shall move out with the [^e]camp of the Levites in the middle of the [^f]camps; as they camp, so they shall move out, everyone in his place, by their [^g]standards.
+"And the tabernacle of meeting shall move out with the camp of the Levites in the middle of the camps; as they camp, so they shall move out, everyone in his place, by their standards.

 ###### 18
 "On the west side _shall be_ the standard of the forces with Ephraim according to their armies, and the leader of the children of Ephraim _shall be_ Elishama the son of Ammihud."